capslocky/git-cheat-sheet/git.md

-git push -u origin head | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward) git push -f [remote_name] [branch_name] | The same, but with forced overwrite and explicit names git fetch | Download new commits of all remote branches withoug merging <br> (updating references to remote branches) git fetch --tags | The same, but with tags as well git pull | Download and merge new commits to the current branch from its upstream <br> (fast-forward possible here) git pull --rebase | The same, but using rebase instead of merge git branch -d [branch_name] | Delete the local branch git branch -D [branch_name] | The same, but force git push origin -d [branch_name] | Delete the remote branch on remote repository
+git push -u origin head | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward) git push -f [remote_name] [branch_name] | The same, but with forced overwrite and explicit names git fetch | Download new commits of all remote branches without merging <br> (just updating local references to remote branches) git fetch --tags | The same, but with tags as well git pull | Download and merge new commits to the current branch from its upstream <br> (fast-forward possible here) git pull --rebase | The same, but using rebase instead of merge git branch -d [branch_name] | Delete the local branch git branch -D [branch_name] | The same, but force git push origin -d [branch_name] | Delete the remote branch on remote repository git init | Initialize current directory as a new empty git repository

-Note: you interact with remote repository only if perform 'clone', 'fetch', 'pull' or 'push'.
+Note: you interact with remote repository only in case of 'clone', 'fetch', 'pull' or 'push', all other operations don't need connection

 ## git terms ##

 Term | Description
 --- | ---
 commit | Fixed snapshot which describes complete and certain state of the project (not changeset!) <br> with entire previous snapshot history.
-It has unique hash, arbitrary message, author, committer, author date, commit date and parent commits
+It has unique hash, arbitrary message, author, committer, author date, commit date and references its parent commits
-[commit_hash] | Unique identifier of commit, principal way to refer certain project state. <br> Look like 0c1f78f, which is short form, first 7 chars of full value <br> 0c1f78f3261366277b3d737f4ee98768936a85e2 - SHA-1 hash from every data mentioned above branch | An independent line of development which grows by appending new commits branch tip (head) | Is a last commit of the branch. <br> Tip of local branch typically gets promoted by commit and pull, <br> whereas tip of remote branche - by fetch and push
+[commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - first 7 chars of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 <br> - calculated as SHA-1 hash from every data mentioned above branch | An independent line of development which "grows" by appending new commits branch tip (head) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull, <br> whereas tip of remote branch - by fetch and push
-[branch_name] | Just a reference to branch tip.
-Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') head (HEAD) | Automatic reference to the current (base, last) commit of your working copy working copy (tree) | Your current state of files, it's what you see and edit.
-HEAD + uncommitted changes checkout | Make working copy represent given commit (typically by branch name) detached head | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch upstream (or remote-tracking) branch | Linked remote branch, typically with the same name + remote prefix: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch presenting in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of concrete feature release branch | Temporary branch targeting preparation of concrete release
+[branch_name] | Just a reference to branch tip (local or remote).
+Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') working copy (tree) | Your current state of files, it's what you see and edit.
+HEAD + uncommitted changes head (HEAD) | Automatic reference to the current (base, last) commit of your working copy checkout | Make working copy represent given commit (typically by branch name) detached head | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, just a local reference, always contains remote prefix ('origin/develop') upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of concrete feature release branch | Temporary branch targeting preparation of concrete release